Joe Ely

-Joe Ely (/ˈiːli/; born February 9, 1947) is an American singer, songwriter, and guitarist.
-He was "one of the main movers" of Austin, Texas' progressive country scene in the 1970s and '80s.
+Joe Ely (/ˈiːli/; February 9, 1947 – December 15, 2025) was an American singer, songwriter and guitarist.
+He was "one of the main movers" of Austin, Texas's progressive country scene in the 1970s and 1980s.

-He has had a genre-crossing career, performing with Bruce Springsteen, Uncle Tupelo, Los Super Seven, The Chieftains, James McMurtry, The Clash, Lyle Lovett, John Hiatt, and Guy Clark.
+Ely had a genre-crossing career, performing with Bruce Springsteen, Uncle Tupelo, Los Super Seven, The Chieftains, James McMurtry, The Clash, Lyle Lovett, John Hiatt, and Guy Clark.

-Biography
+Life and career

-Early life and career
+Early life and band career

-Born in Amarillo, Texas, Ely spent his teenage years in Lubbock, Texas, and attended Monterey High School.
+Born Earle Rewell Ely in Amarillo, Texas, in 1947, Ely spent his teenage years in Lubbock, Texas, and attended Monterey High School.
+His father Earl worked for the railways, and in Lubbock ran a used clothing store.
+He died when Ely was aged 13 and his wife was institutionalised.
+Ely went to live with relatives and contributed to finances by working as a dishwasher and cook in a cafe.
+He played violin from the age of eight and sang in the First Baptist Church choir.
+He sold his violin to buy an electric guitar and was expelled from Monterey High School for "singing 'Cherry Pie' by Marvin & Johnny in the middle of a school assembly".
+Ely "took to the road like his heroes Jack Kerouac and Woody Guthrie."
+He experienced "a drugs bust in Texas involving magic mushrooms", went to California where he bought a guitar, and in New York worked as a janitor in a theatre.

-In 1971, with fellow Lubbock musicians Jimmie Dale Gilmore and Butch Hancock, he formed The Flatlanders.
+He returned to Lubbock and in 1971, with fellow Lubbock musicians Jimmie Dale Gilmore and Butch Hancock, formed The Flatlanders.
+He recalled, "We never had any money, but we never needed any."
+There was always "just enough for a bag of rice or a couple of potatoes".
 According to Ely, "Jimmie [Gilmore] was like a well of country music.
 He knew everything about it.
 And Butch was from the folk world.
-I was kinda the rock & roll guy, and we almost had a triad.
+I was kinda the rock and roll guy and we almost had a triad.
 We hit it off and started playing a lot together.
 That opened up a whole new world I had never known existed."

 In 1972, the band recorded their first album.
-Because the band's initial breakup occurred just after their first album was cut, the three musicians have followed individual paths, but have appeared together on each other's albums.
-They reformed for 2002's Now Again.
+The band's initial breakup occurred just after their first album was cut and the three musicians followed individual paths, but have appeared together on each other's albums.
+They reformed in 2002 for Now Again.